Davide Ancelotti: Assistant

 Having received his UEFA A Licence in 2016, notably finishing top of his class, Ancelotti took up the position of assistant manager to Carlo Ancelotti at German side Bayern Munich.
 At Bayern, he struck up a friendship with Spanish midfielder Thiago Alcântara, and reportedly angered some of the squad with this familiarity, as opposed to a more professional working dynamic, having gone out with a group of players to dinner on a number of occasions.

-When Carlo Ancelotti took up the managerial role at Italian club Napoli in 2018, Davide again served as his assistant, and after Ancelotti Sr. was suspended for an away game against Roma, Ancelotti made his managerial debut, stepping in for his father and overseeing a 2–1 loss in November 2019.
+When Carlo Ancelotti took up the managerial role at Serie A club Napoli in 2018, Davide again served as his assistant, and after Ancelotti Sr. was suspended for an away game against Roma, Ancelotti made his managerial debut, stepping in for his father and overseeing a 2–1 loss in November 2019.

 In December 2019, Ancelotti moved to England to serve as assistant to his father at Everton.
 Working alongside fellow assistant Duncan Ferguson, the two would take charge of training sessions.

 Having followed his father to Spain to work under him at Real Madrid, it was rumoured that Ancelotti would lead the team against Celta Vigo in April 2022, following Carlo's COVID-19 diagnosis.
 However, as Ancelotti lacked a UEFA Pro licence at the time, he was unable to give the team instructions, despite being allowed to stand on the touchline.

 Ancelotti successfully attained a UEFA Pro Licence in July 2023, after graduating from a specific coaching course in Wales.
 In May 2024, he was described as his father's "secret weapon" at Real Madrid.

 In June 2025, Ancelotti was announced as Brazil national team's new assistant coach.

 Botafogo

 On 8 July 2025, Ancelotti had his first experience as head coach after being announced at the helm of Campeonato Brasileiro Série A side Botafogo on a contract until December 2026; he replaced sacked Renato Paiva.
 The Italian coach took charge of the team for the first time four days later, in Botafogo's victory over Vasco da Gama in Brasília, in the 13th round of the 2025 Série A. At the time, he signed the match report as an assistant goalkeeping coach, as he was not yet fully registered as a coach with the Brazilian Football Confederation.

 Two days after his debut, on 14 July 2025, Ancelotti was officially introduced at a press conference at the Nilton Santos Stadium.

-Ancelotti's hiring by Botafogo was criticized by the Brazilian sports press due to the Italian's lack of experience as a coach.
-For commentator André Loffredo, from Grupo Globo de Comunicação, Botafogo "hired a surname".
+He was dismissed in December of that year after his team finished sixth in the league.

+Lille

+On 1 June 2026, Ancelotti was unveiled as Ligue 1 club Lille's new head coach ahead of the 2026–27 Ligue 1 season on a contract until June 2028.